d4n93rS4nY0k/JavaScriptOwnEducation/README.md

 ```
 Use the library as usual:

-Once the local version is connected, Plotly.js will work the same as when connected via CDN.
+Once the local version is connected, `Plotly.js` will work the same as when connected via CDN.

+Example of html usage `Plotly.js`
 ```html
 <!DOCTYPE html>
 <html lang="en">